directus/directus/docs/app/layouts.md

 # Layouts

-> The Content Module provides Layouts, which are customized displays for viewing and interacting with Items on a
+> Layouts are customized displays for viewing and interacting with the Items in a Collection.
+This makes working with
-> Collection Page.
-Whether your Collection contains blog posts, project management tasks, geo-coordinates, temporal data
-> or beyond; Layouts display Items in a logical and intuitive way.
+> some general category of data model, such as map locations or calendar events, a more human-friendly experience.

 [[toc]]